Not just any cancer information day…. from the diary of a patient advocate

 By Gabi Ott

 I was in a so-called high-risk situation, diagnosed with a rare type of liposarcoma.
 For the medical specialist team it was clear that a full blast of therapies was required.
 I grasped rather little of what was going on back then.
-But what stuck with me was mainly, that treatment would take a long time and I would not be able to work.
-An eight-months-journey began, during which I was on and off in this hospital going through a multi-modal therapy.
+But what stuck with me was mainly that treatment would take a long time and I would not be able to work.
+An eight-month-journey began, during which I was on and off in this hospital going through a multi-modal therapy.
 Thereafter, regular visits for monitoring over five years followed.

 I feel so grateful and so free to enter this building today not as a patient.